 What’s not to like about natural gas?
 It burns cleanly, and natural gas supplies are rarely affected by natural disasters.
 With a natural gas-powered standby generator you’ll be ready to keep the power flowing through almost any circumstances.
 Natural gas tops our ratings, followed closely by LP gas, with diesel running a distant third.

-Interested in learning more about getting a standby generator for your home?
+Interested in learning more about getting a whole-house generator for your home?
 Call us and we’ll be happy to help you figure out the best generator for your home.